-If you believe the federal government’s public relations campaign, MySuper can deliver you the equivalent of nirvana in superannuation – low fees, strong investment performance, financial security and a worry-free retirement.
+If you believed the federal government’s public relations campaign, MySuper should have delivered you the equivalent of nirvana in superannuation – low fees, strong investment performance, financial security and a worry-free retirement.

 Pardon?
-You haven’t seen the government’s MySuper publicity campaign?
+You didn’t see the government’s MySuper publicity campaign?
 I am not surprised because there was not one skerrick of official, public information designed for consumers explaining what MySuper means for individual fund members.

 Did you know that since 1 January 2014, your employer’s super contributions may have been going to a new super fund, known as a MySuper product?
-Did you know that you may end up with one super fund holding your super balance accumulated up to the end of December 2013, and another super fund holding your super savings accumulated from January 2014?
-And from July 2017, those 2 super accounts may then be combined into the MySuper product?
+Did you know that you may have ended up with one super fund holding your super balance accumulated up to the end of December 2013, and another super fund holding your super savings accumulated from January 2014?
+And since July 2017, those 2 super accounts may then have been combined into the MySuper product?

-Continue reading to find out what may happen to the super accounts of Australian consumers over the next 6 months or so, and what has been happening for the past 3 years.
+Continue reading to find out what happened to the super accounts of Australian consumers since July 2017, and what has been happening for the past 4 years.

 ‘What is MySuper?’, you may ask.
 A good question since the federal government and the super fund industry talked to themselves for several years about MySuper, and, until recently, had largely forgotten to mention this major change to fund members – you know, us; consumers – the sole reason the superannuation industry exists.
 More recently, your super fund may have provided you with some explanatory material.

-Also, during the implementation phase, I don’t believe they fully informed the hundreds of thousands of employers who were required to change payroll systems and pay super contributions into MySuper super funds (for those employees who had not actively chosen their own super funds), rather than paying those contributions into the hundreds of existing super funds currently receiving super contributions.
+Also, during the implementation phase, I don’t believe the federal government fully informed the hundreds of thousands of employers who were required to change payroll systems and pay super contributions into MySuper super funds (for those employees who had not actively chosen their own super funds), rather than paying those contributions into the hundreds of existing super funds currently receiving super contributions.

 Listed below are some of the questions (and answers) that SuperGuide has received, or assume consumers are asking about the introduction of MySuper, and the introduction of new super products.